shauryaa07/shauryaa/replit.md

 - **TanStack Query**: For server state management in the frontend.
 ## Recent Changes

-### November 2, 2025 - Authentication Optimization & Simplification
+### November 2, 2025 - Storage Switch & DisplayName Cleanup
+- **Switched to in-memory storage**: Replaced Firebase with MemStorage to simplify setup and avoid configuration errors
+  - Updated `server/index.ts` to use MemStorage by default
+  - All user data and sessions are now stored in-memory (data is lost on server restart)
+  - Removed Firebase configuration complexity
 - **Removed displayName field**: Simplified user registration to only require username, email, and password
   - Removed from schema (`shared/schema.ts`)
+  - Removed from auth forms (`client/src/components/auth-form.tsx`)
-  - Removed from signup form UI (`client/src/pages/signup.tsx`)
+  - Removed from app component (`client/src/pages/app.tsx`)
   - Removed from all backend routes (`server/routes.ts`)
-  - Removed from both storage implementations (`server/storage.ts`, `server/firebase-storage.ts`)
+  - Updated storage interface (`server/storage.ts`)
 - **Optimized authentication speed**: Reduced bcrypt hash rounds from 10 to 8 for faster signup and login
   - Maintains strong security while significantly improving performance
   - Registration and login now complete in seconds instead of taking excessive time
-- **User experience improvements**: Streamlined signup form with only essential fields
+- **Authentication form improvements**:
+  - Login now uses email instead of username for consistency
+  - Registration collects username, email, and password (no displayName)
+  - All TypeScript errors resolved

 ### October 31, 2025 - Email-Based Authentication System
 - **Complete registration and login system** with username, email, and password fields